TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-database-grid-view.md

 We've ended up with an architecture which should be able to handle close to a million issues.
 Getting there took a total rethink of how the front end and back end work.
 A real focus on how the data is accessed and what that means for how it is stored, transferred and loaded into memory.
 A true full-stack approach.

 Will it actually work?
 While I haven't implemented this myself, I have been closely involved with systems that use similar principles.
-The [Autodesk Platform Viewer](https://aps.autodesk.com/en/docs/viewer/v7/developers_guide/overview/) effectively creates snapshots from 3D CAD models containing millions of objects, which can then be loaded into a web app.
-It always struck me as absurd that I could interact fluidly with a 3D model containing millions of objects but struggle when accessing a grid view containing a few thousand.
+The [Autodesk Platform Viewer](https://aps.autodesk.com/en/docs/viewer/v7/developers_guide/overview/) effectively creates snapshots from 3D CAD models containing millions of triangles, which can then be loaded into a web app.
+It always struck me as absurd that I could interact fluidly with a 3D model containing a million objects but struggle when accessing a grid view containing a few thousand.